Jean Jacques Thomas

-Jean-Jacques Thomas is a littérateur, academic, and an author.
+Jean-Jacques Thomas (born 17 January 1954) is a littérateur, academic, and an author.
 He is a Distinguished Professor at the State University of New York (SUNY), and the Founder of Big Buffalo Quebec Cinema Week, Québec Cinema Week at Duke, and Paris based, EDUCO Association.
 He held the Melodia E. Jones Endowed Chair in the Department of Romance Languages and Literatures until 2020.
 His research interests range from poetics, French linguistics, semiotics to poetry and visual culture, and new world francophone studies and atlantic literatures and culture of the United States.
 He has published several books on poetics and contemporary French poetry as well as Francophone literature and theory including, Poética generativa, Perec en Amérique, Poeticized Language: The Foundations of Contemporary French Poetry, and Joël Des Rosiers: L’échappée Lyrique Des Damnes De La Mer.

 Thomas is the co-founder and Member of the editorial board, Literary Semiotics, and Formes Poétiques Contemporaine.
 Since 2008, he has been the executive director of Formulas: revue des créations formelles.